malinfax/dataviz-with-ggplot2/README.md

 # dataviz-with-ggplot2
 For R User Group Malmö~Lund (SkåneR)

+## Why does data visualization matter?
+- For yourself (analysis): understand your data – see patterns, distribution, identify outliers
+- For others (communication): explain your data, highlight what matters, make it memorable

+## What is good data viz?
+> ”Graphical excellence is the well-designed presentation of interesting data—a matter of substance, of statistics, and of design … [It] consists of complex ideas communicated with clarity, precision, and efficiency. … [It] is that which gives to the viewer the greatest number of ideas in the shortest time with the least ink in the smallest space … [It] is nearly always multivariate … And graphical excellence requires telling the truth about the data.”
+(Tufte, 1983, p.
+51).

+### Good data viz...
+- Highlights important aspects of your data
+	- Understand your data and know what you want to communicate
+- Is informative and easy to understand
+	- Know your audience and choose a type of data viz they will understand
+	- Don’t try to fit too much information into one viz
+	- Before adding flair, ask yourself if it helps explain the data or if you just think it’s cool
+- Represents the data without distorting it
+	- Always let facts ruin a good story

+### Bad data viz can be...
+- Misleading
+- Ugly
+- Confusing
+- Pointless

 ## The anatomy of a ggplot2:
 ```r
 install.packages(ggplot2) # First time using the package: install